balsn/balsn.github.io/README.md

 We are going to hold our first CTF event **Balsn CTF** in October 2019.

+The champions will pre-qualify directly for HITCON CTF Finals in December (Onsite in Taipei, Taiwan).

 - Date: 10/5 10:00 a.m.
 (UTC+8) ~ 10/7 10:00 a.m.
 (UTC+8)
 - Format: Online Jeopardy
 - Prize: TBD